Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 * guide research framing and publication
 * lead or co-lead grant development
 * support integration into existing research programs

-## What This Is Not

-This is not:

-* a request to invent a new writing system
-* a speculative or untested idea
-* a short-term software project

-It is the recognition of an existing system that has reached the point where it can support, and benefit from, formal research infrastructure.

 ## Closing